hlindberg/misc-puppet-docs/improvements-arm-9.md

 Currently three entries are needed to specify a contribution to to a category.
 Even when simplified with smart defaults, there are still cases when all of them are need.
-For humans it is far easier if all elements have a name unless the attribute is a plural.
+For humans it is far easier if all elements have a name (unless the attribute is a plural).

 #### Private Hierarchy